anirbanbasu/frankfurtermcp/README.md

 The underlying HTTP client also respects some environment variables, as documented in [the HTTPX library](https://www.python-httpx.org/environment_variables/).
 In addition, `SSL_CERT_FILE` and `SSL_CERT_DIR` can be configured to use self-signed certificates of hosted API endpoint or intermediate HTTP(S) proxy server(s).

+Frankfurter MCP will cache calls to the Frankfurter API to improve performance.
+The cache happens with two different strategies.
+For API calls whose responses do not change for certain parameters, e.g., historical rate lookup, a least recently used (LRU) cache is used.
+For API calls whose responses do change, e.g., latest rate lookup, a time-to-live (TTL) cache is used with a default time-to-live set to 15 minutes.
+The cache parameters can be adjusted using the environment variables, see below.

 | Variable |  [Default value] and description   |
 |--------------|----------------|
 | `LOG_LEVEL` | [INFO] The level for logging.
 Changing this level also affects the log output of other dependent libraries that may use the same environment variable.
 See valid values at [Python logging documentation](https://docs.python.org/3/library/logging.html#logging-levels). |